FallenWarrior2k/cardinal.py/README.md

 * Tests for the commands, as well as any future additions

 ## Built with
-* [discord.py](https://github.com/Rapptz/discord.py/tree/rewrite) as the Discord API wrapper
+* [discord.py](https://github.com/Rapptz/discord.py) as the Discord API wrapper
 * [SQLAlchemy](https://www.sqlalchemy.org/) and [Alembic](https://alembic.sqlalchemy.org/en/latest/) for database handling and management
-* [lazy](https://github.com/stefanholek/lazy) to defer the creation of a database session until usage
+* [dependency_injector](http://python-dependency-injector.ets-labs.org/) for dependency injection and IoC
 * [markdownify](https://github.com/matthewwithanm/python-markdownify) to convert HTML to Markdown so that Discord can understand it

 ## Acknowledgments